sctse999/donkeycar/donkeycar/parts/voice_control/README.md

 #### Stop/Manual
 This command will set the variable `mode` of the controller to `user`

-### About Device Code
+### Report device code
 Device code is a 6-digit numeric string derived by a hash function from your Alexa device ID.
+In order to distinguish commands from multiple Alexa devices, commands sent to our server would need an identifier, which is the device code.
+When donkey car poll for new command, the part will use this device code to poll for new commands.

 ### Our web service source code
 Check here for our web service source code, it is open source too.